jabbott7335/ce-pe-bootcamp/docs/eam/lab_solution.md

-# MAS Core and Manage Deploy
+# MAS Core and Manage Installation

 ## OpenShift Gym request in Techzone